8 Signs Of Heat Stroke In Babies, Causes And Prevention

 • Dehydration is one of the most common complications of heat stroke.
 A rise in temperature can cause the body to lose water and electrolytes quickly.

 • High body temperature can cause the central nervous system to shut down and make the baby slip into a coma.
-The baby may also experience convulsions and seizures.
+It may also lead to convulsions and seizures in babies.
 In severe cases, they may sustain permanent damage to the nervous system.

 • Multiple organ failure or brain damage can occur when timely help is not provided.
 It can eventually cause cardiac arrest and death.